-Barmaids have been an institution in Australian pubs since the early days of colonisation with publicans always eager to employ good-looking women behind their bars for various reasons.
+Barmaids have been an institution in Australian pubs since the early days of colonisation with publicans always eager to employ women behind their bars for various reasons.
 Some were engaged simply for their ability to arouse more than a thirst, but the ones that lasted were hard working down to earth women, that could handle most treatment dished out by fouled-mouthed drunken customers.
 These women were (and continue to be) special people, whom often were under-appreciated, underestimated, underpaid and overworked.

-A year after the Corrimal Family Hotel was licensed on the corner of Railway Street and Princes Highway by Lancelot Riddle on January 14 1901 a deputation of 50 women waited on the NSW Government to pursued the Treasurer to introduce a clause in the Licensing Act prohibiting the employment of barmaids in hotels.
+A year after the Corrimal Family Hotel was licensed on the corner of Railway Street and Princes Highway by Lancelot Riddle on January 14 1901 a deputation of 50 women waited on the NSW Government to persuade the Treasurer to introduce a clause in the Licensing Act prohibiting the employment of barmaids in hotels.

-Connie is undoubtedly Corrimal pub’s most celebrated barmaid pulling her first beer on March 1 1961.
+Connie is undoubtedly Corrimal pub’s most celebrated barmaid, pulling her first beer on March 1 1961.
 Almost 35 years later the popular bartender was still pulling beers, eventually retiring in 1994.

 Connie began her long career in hospitality at a time when the Strand Theatre – which almost sat in the pub’s backyard – was screening Come September starring Rock Hudson, and The Guns of Navorone with Gregory Peck.

 Connie was affectionately dubbed “Mum” by many of the younger drinkers at Corrimal and built a reputation for running a tight ship, allowing no bad language or unruly behaviour.
 Her sense of humour was well-known and typical of many in the trade at the time.
-She had many a new licensee scratching their heads in bemusement when she would comment that she would soon ‘break them in’.
+She had many a new licensee scratching their heads in bemusement when she commented that she would soon ‘break them in’.

 After ordering a round of middies (10-ounce glass) he insisted he had ordered a seven-ounce for himself.
 With a deft hand Connie swooped on the middie, took a gulp and plonked the glass back in front of the trainer.
-‘There’s your seven ounce mate’.”
+‘There’s your seven ounce mate”.

-Connie’s three decades at Corrimal Hotel are just a part of the long and interesting history of the corner pub that opened for business on Tuesday night January 15 1901.
+Connie’s three decades at Corrimal Hotel are just a part of the long and interesting history of the corner pub that opened for business on a Tuesday night, January 15 1901.

 The local newspapers reported the pub was doing “an immense trade” by April and by September complaints were being made about “jeering by beery individuals at passers by”.

-Wollongong Council notified owners Tooth and Company that the road in front of the pub was to be widened 16 feet and that would mean the demolition of the landmark balcony.
+Wollongong Council notified owners of the pub, Tooth and Company that the road in front of the pub was to be widened 16 feet, eventually forcing the demolition of the landmark balcony.
 A suspended metal awning replaced the balcony leaving the pub without much of its original character.

 The Corrimal Hotel, sitting on the busiest corner of the shopping centre, continued operating unobtrusively, supplying the hospitality needs of the community until changing social patterns forced some drastic changes at the old pub.

-The $1.5 million renovations has seen the pub return to its position as an imposing piece of architecture in the shopping centre and a popular entertainment venue for the region.
-However, the watering hole recieved another major overhaul in 2012, and reverted to the name, Corrimal Hotel.
-Half a million dollars was spent on returning the hotel to a famil style pub.
+The $1.5 million renovations seen the pub return to its position as an imposing piece of architecture in the shopping centre, and a popular entertainment venue for the region.

+The watering hole received another major overhaul in 2012, and reverted to the name, Corrimal Hotel.
+Half a million dollars was spent on returning the hotel to a family style pub.
 The night club, which had been running for 15 years was closed, and the hotel refocused on providing good food, and touring bands.

 © Copyright Mick Roberts 2018